MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * debug issue where user cards query is made (console foooooo) is happened where even in login page
   * add ability to delete card
   * make url input wider
   * when new card is added via subscription, add spinner